Kasu Irukkanum: Plot

 Ashok (Vishwa), Ani (Payal), Viji (Nanditha Jennifer), Divya (Laksha), Pravin (Kadhal Sukumar), and Tharun (Arul) are good friends, and their only aim in life is to make money.
 They steal from banks, hijack container trucks, and rob rich people.
-They have been actively sought by the police.
-The police inspector Manikkavel (J. Livingston) is charged to catch them.
+The police have been actively seeking them.
+The police inspector Manikkavel (J. Livingston) is charged with catching them.
 The friends, on the run, travel from town to town and are later hosted by a mysterious man named G. R. (K. Bhagyaraj) in his bungalow.
 The fugitives introduce themselves as youngsters who were lost in the woods.

-Ashok and Ani then fall in love with each other, and they decide to get married.
+Ashok and Ani then fall in love and decide to get married.
 Viji, who was secretly in love with Ashok, is heartbroken.
 In the past, Ashok was a final-year MIS student at Harvard University.
-When his parents died, Ashok came to his native city, where he realized that his parents were killed by his greedy uncle for inheriting his family's wealth.
+When his parents died, Ashok came to his native city, where he realized that his parents had been killed by his greedy uncle for inheriting his family's wealth.
 The innocent Ashok was then sent to a mental asylum by his uncle, his lover, and his best friend who betrayed him for money.
 Ashok escaped from the mental asylum and killed all three.
 Since that day, he realized that money is the most important thing in life, and so he became a thief.

 Thereafter, Divya and Tharun were found dead far from the bungalow.
 Viji suspects their host G. R. for killing her friends and stabs him.
 G. R. confesses that he did not kill them.
 He also says that his sister Mahalakshmi (Anusha) was killed in the same way.
-Ashok and Ani reveal to Pravin that they were the murderers, and they murder him.
-Ashok and Ani wanted to vanish, so they killed their partners, who were the only witnesses of their crimes, and their last target is Viji.
+Ashok and Ani reveal to Pravin that they were the murderers, and they kill him.
+Ashok and Ani wanted to vanish, so they killed their partners, who were the only witnesses to their crimes, and their last target is Viji.
 When Ashok tries to kill Viji, she confesses her love for him.
 Ashok then changes his mind and accepts her love.
 He then poisons Ani's drink, and she dies after drinking it.
 The police finally found the friends' hiding place.
 Ashok and Viji eventually escape from there.

 Ashok and Viji settle in a remote place with their caravan.
-Viji attempts to kill Ashok for murdering her friends, but she fails and the psychopath Ashok chokes her to death.
+Viji attempts to kill Ashok for murdering her friends, but she fails, and the psychopath Ashok chokes her to death.
 G. R. tracks Ashok down and tries to murder him for killing his innocent sister, but the police arrives at the right moment and shoots Ashok dead.